MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/adding-the-reflector.md

 > [!NOTE]
 > WudfRd.inf is included only with Windows 11 and later.
 It is located in the `\windows\inf` folder.

-On Windows 10 and earlier, to add the reflector (WUDFRd.sys), the INF file of a UMDF driver must include an [**AddService directive**](../install/inf-addservice-directive.md) in an [**INF DDInstall.Services section**](../install/inf-ddinstall-services-section.md).
+On Windows 10 and earlier, to add the reflector (WUDFRd.sys), the INF file of a UMDF driver must include an [**AddService directive**](../install/inf-addservice-directive.md) in an [**INF DDInstall.Services section**](../install/inf-ddinstall-services-section.md) as well as a service-install-section.
 While this method still works on Windows 11 and later, it is not recommended.

 In both methods, the reflector can be an upper filter, a lower filter, or the service for the device, depending on the configuration of the user-mode stack.